aammd/Habitat_Filtering/MS/OrgSize.md

 ## Introduction

-### Composition and the environment

 When can we predict species composition from environmental conditions?
 This relationship is important to understand, because different species compositions may perform different functions.
 If different environments cause different species compositions, then as the global environment changes, species will also change [CITE].
-However, it appears that not all species, or groups of species, are equally sensitive to the same environmental gradient.
+However, it appears that not all species, are equally sensitive to the same environmental gradient.
 Are there general principles which would allow us to predict when species composition depends on the environment?
-In this chapter, we test the hypothesis that the strength of this relationship is positively correlated with the overall size of organisms, with a stronger signal of environmental variation in larger- bodied macroscopic organisms, and a weaker signal in smaller-bodied microscopic organisms.
+We test the hypothesis that the strength of this relationship is positively correlated with the overall size of organisms: that is, environmental conditions have a stronger effect on in larger- bodied macroscopic organisms, and a weaker signal in smaller-bodied microscopic organisms.

 How much variation in community composition is related to the environment depends on the process of community assembly.
 Models of community assembly describe how local communities are assembled from the regional species pool;
-these have been organized by Vellend [Vellendblahblah;Nemergut2013a] into four distinct processes: speciation, dispersal, selection and drift.
+these have been organized [Vellend2010b;Nemergut2013a] into four distinct processes: speciation, dispersal, selection and drift.
 In this framework, speciation populates the regional pool, dispersal refers to the arrival of species into a local community, “selection” to differences among